pghalliday/tls-tunnel/README.md

   cert: fs.readFileSync('./keys/client-cert.pem'),	// client's SSL certificate
   ca: [fs.readFileSync('./keys/server-cert.pem')],	// list of authorized server SSL certificates
   targetPort: 8000,	// the local port to expose through the tunnel
-  timeout: 5000	// Timeout in milliseconds to use when waiting for a server to assign a public port });
+  timeout: 5000	// Timeout in milliseconds to use when waiting for a server to assign a public port (default is 2000) });

 client.connect(function(error, port) {